 Mid America Rules

-- Only Official BSA Wheels are allowed (either new style & old style) all markings must be intact on inside and outside of wheel.
-You may use the Official BSA Colored wheels, fluting around the circumference of the wheel may be removed – all other marking must remain.
+- Only Official BSA Wheels are allowed (either new style & old style) all markings must be intact on the inside and outside of the wheel.
+You may use the Official BSA Colored wheels, fluting around the circumference of the wheel may be removed – all other markings must remain.